Alekmz/hugo-bbs/content/english/contact/_index.md

     image: "/images/about.png"

     bulletpoints:
-      - title: "Lorem Ipsum"
+      - title: "Localization"
         content: "Lorem Ipsum is simply dummy text of the printing and typesetting"
-      - title: "Lorem Ipsum"
+      - title: "Localization"
         content: "Lorem Ipsum is simply dummy text of the printing and typesetting"
-      - title: "Lorem Ipsum"
+      - title: "Telephone"
         content: "Lorem Ipsum is simply dummy text of the printing and typesetting"

 ---